yashwanth6/295A_HPE/README.md

   <img src="Frontend/public/img/dumbbell_curls_loss.png" width="400" height="300" />
 </p>

+## Recommending Excercises

+This module offers exercises tailored to the users' preferences.
+It provides accurate exercise postures and various types of exercises.
+Users can choose which body part they want to focus on, such as the neck, back, arms, chest, and more.

+Once users select a specific exercise, they can access a detailed explanation of how to perform it correctly.
+Additionally, they will receive recommendations for YouTube videos, exercises targeting similar muscles, and exercises using similar equipment.
+These resources aim to provide users with more information, a wider range of exercises, and continuous motivation throughout their journey towards a healthier lifestyle.

 ## How to Run Locally
 - Prerequisites: you'll need to have [Git](https://git-scm.com/), [Node](https://nodejs.org/), and [NPM](https://www.npmjs.com/package/npm) installed and running on your machine.
 - Open terminal/powershell/command prompt then clone this repository